ANNAPOLIS -- Ready or not, bigger trucks may be rumbling into Maryland.

 "The economic times are a factor this year, and so is concern about the business climate in Maryland," said Del.
 Donald C. Fry, D-Harford, the legislation's sponsor.
 "We've had a bad rap about not being pro-business.
 This shows that's not necessarily true."

-Maryland is one of only four states in the continental United States that does not permit 53-foot trailers.
+Maryland is one of only four states in the continental United States that do not permit 53-foot trailers.
 The others all are in traffic-congested New England -- Massachusetts, Connecticut and Rhode Island.

 Take McCormick & Co.
 Inc., for instance.
 The company's Hunt Valley plant often ships seasoning mixes and packets of gravy in cartons that weigh only 2 or 3 pounds each, said David L. Jordan, the plant's distribution manager.